federico-serron/PythonAPI-Sembrando/README.md

 1 - Clone the repository to your local server.

-2 - Open the Server.py file.
+2 - Open the Server.py file located in SalvandoAlimentos/services/

 3 - Run the file.